xpack-dev-tools/aarch64-none-elf-gcc-xpack/README-MAINTAINER.md

 ~/actions-runners/xpack-dev-tools/2/run.sh &
 ```

-Check that the project is pushed to GitHub.
+## Push the build scripts

+In this Git repo:

+- push the `xpack-develop` branch to GitHub
+- possibly push the helper project too

+From here it'll be cloned on the production machines.

+### Manually trigger the build GitHub Actions

-To trigger the GitHub Actions build, use the xPack actions:
+To trigger the GitHub Actions builds, use the xPack actions:

 - `trigger-workflow-build-xbbli`
 - `trigger-workflow-build-xbbla64`